Fear and Loathing in Las Vegas (film): Soundtrack

 The music belongs to the psychedelic rock and classic rock genre.
 The soundtrack contains songs used in the film with sound bites of the film before each song.
-Most of the music is present in the soundtrack with a few exceptions: the Lennon Sisters' version of "My Favorite Things" from The Sound of Music which plays at the beginning of the picture, Jefferson Airplane's "Somebody to Love" which is heard during a flashback, Debbie Reynolds' "Tammy", Perry Como's "Magic Moments", Beck, Bogert & Appice's "Lady", Tom Jones' "It's Not Unusual", Frank Sinatra's "You're Getting to Be a Habit with Me", Combustible Edison's "Spy vs Spy", the Out-Islanders' "Moon Mist" from Polynesian Fantasy, Robert Goulet's "My Love, Forgive Me", and a recording of "Ball and Chain" by Janis Joplin.
+Most of the music is present in the soundtrack with a few exceptions: the Lennon Sisters' version of "My Favorite Things" from The Sound of Music which plays at the beginning of the picture, Jefferson Airplane's "Somebody to Love" which is heard during a flashback, Beck, Bogert & Appice's "Lady", Tom Jones' "It's Not Unusual", Frank Sinatra's "You're Getting to Be a Habit with Me", Combustible Edison's "Spy vs Spy", the Out-Islanders' "Moon Mist" from Polynesian Fantasy, Robert Goulet's "My Love, Forgive Me", and a recording of "Ball and Chain" by Janis Joplin.

 The Rolling Stones song "Jumping Jack Flash" is heard at the conclusion of the film as Thompson drives out of Las Vegas.
 Gilliam could not pay $300,000 (half of the soundtrack budget) for the rights to "Sympathy for the Devil" by the Rolling Stones, which plays a prominent role in the book.

 The Dead Kennedys rendition of "Viva Las Vegas" is heard at the very end of the closing credits.

-Track listing

 Release

 Fear and Loathing in Las Vegas underwent preview test screenings – a process that Gilliam does not enjoy.
 "I always get very tense in those (test screenings), because I'm ready to fight.
 I know the pressure from the studio is, 'somebody didn't like that, change it!'"
 The filmmaker said that it was important to him that Thompson like the film and recalls the writer's reaction at a screening, "Hunter watched it for the first time at the premiere and he was making all this fucking noise!
 Apparently it all came flooding back to him, he was reliving the whole trip!
 He was yelling out and jumping on his seat like it was a roller coaster, ducking and diving, shouting 'SHIT!
 LOOK OUT!
 GODDAMN BATS!'
 That was fantastic – if he thought we'd captured it, then we must have done it!"
 Thompson himself stated, "Yeah, I liked it.
 It's not my show, but I appreciated it.
 Depp did a hell of a job.
 His narration is what really held the film together, I think.
 If you hadn't had that, it would have just been a series of wild scenes."